brianbruggeman/semrel/docs/src/configuration.md

 The configuration file maybe located in the following locations (in order of precedence):

-- next to the manifest file (e.g. Cargo.toml or package.json or pyproject.toml)
+- next to the manifest file (e.g. path/to/project/`.semrel.toml`)
-- at the root of the project (e.g. .semrel.toml)
+- at the root of the project (e.g. path/to/repo/.semrel.toml)
 - in an XDG compliant configuration directory (e.g. $XDG_CONFIG_HOME/semrel/config.toml)
 - under $HOME/.config/semrel/config.toml (if $XDG_CONFIG_HOME is not set)
 - in the system configuration directory (e.g. /etc/semrel/config.toml)